-- 'Youth produced' includes young people sharing images that they, or another young person, have created of themselves. - 'Sexual' is clearer than 'indecent.'
-A judgement of whether something is 'decent' is both a value judgement and dependent on context. - 'Imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the document).
+- 'Youth produced' includes young people sharing images that they, or another young person, have created of themselves. - 'Sexual' clearly explains it needs to be of a sexual nature. - 'Imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the document).